sriramcu/local_llm_pdf_program_analysis/README.md

-# Coding Project Analyzer and PDF Similarity Using local LLMs
+# Local Privacy-Preserving Analysis of Coding Projects with LLMs

-Local LLM inference for analysing multiple PDF files and coding projects in any programming language.
+This project allows developers to analyze coding projects locally while maintaining data privacy.
+It is ideal for those who need to gain insights into another team's codebase without exposing sensitive information.

 ## Models Used